Origins of a Prairie Wife Part 2

 Origins of PW part 2

 Ma and Pa should have felt blessed that I didn’t face these same horrors.
-I already knew where I was going, the University of Wyoming (though I hadn’t officially been accepted yet).
+I already knew where I was going: the University of Wyoming (though I hadn’t officially been accepted yet).
 My application had been mailed off months earlier.
 Instead of relaxing with me, I could tell they were getting more and more tense every day.
 Finally, Pa approached me.
-It turns out they felt I was a little over confident, and that I should apply to more than one college.
+It turns out they felt I was a little overconfident and that I should apply to more than one college.
 I personally didn’t feel the need; after all, Wyoming was the only place I wanted to go.
-After several conversations that became more and more forceful, I relented, and applied to two colleges in Colorado.
+After several conversations that became more and more forceful, I relented and applied to one college in Colorado and Northern Arizona.

 Much to their relief I was accepted to all of them, I can’t believe they doubted me!
-I of course picked the University of Wyoming.
-I was only 17 when I headed out for college, so Pa needed to come with me, to open a bank account and sign some paperwork.
+I, of course, picked the University of Wyoming.
+I was only 17 when I headed out for college, so Pa needed to come with me to open a bank account and sign some paperwork.
 We booked two tickets to Denver.
-I packed my stuff and in the fall we went west.
-We drove from Denver to Laramie and I fell in love with Wyoming all over again.
+I packed my stuff, and in the fall, we went west.
+We drove from Denver to Laramie, and I fell in love with Wyoming all over again.
 Golden Sunflowers covered the sides of the road and antelope were everywhere (I had thought they were only in Africa).
-I was confused by the large wooden fences that were everywhere, yet seemed to keep nothing contained.
-I would later learn that they were snow fences, and prevented snow from drifting into the roads.
+I was confused by the large wooden fences that were everywhere yet seemed to keep nothing contained.
+I would later learn that they were snow fences and prevented snow from drifting onto the roads.

-Pa pulled into Laramie, Wyoming and I knew I had made the right choice.
+Pa pulled into Laramie, Wyoming, and I knew I had made the right choice.
 Tall trees lined the streets, and the peaks of the Snowy Range were visible in the distance.
 The campus was even more beautiful than in the brochures.
-Pa and I headed to the dorms and I found my room, the top floor of the tallest building in Wyoming (12floors)!
-As he and I unpacked I leaned out the window to look at the view.
-I saw movement in the room next door and promptly introduced myself.
+Pa and I headed to the dorms, and I found my room on the top floor of the tallest building in Wyoming (12 floors)!
+As he and I unpacked, I leaned out the window to look at the view.
+I saw movement in the room next door and promptly introduced myself through our open windows.
 After all, I didn’t know anyone; I knew I needed to make some friends fast.

-When my room was unpacked and all the paperwork was signed I walked Pa down to the rental car.
-Due to work he was only able to spend the one day in Laramie.
-He had to drive back to Denver to catch a flight early the next morning.
-I gave him a hug and kiss, and headed back to my room to make some more friends.
-Pa still talks about how my ponytail bounced in the breeze as I walked away, without a backward glance.
-Little did he know it took everything I had, to keep my head up and shoulders back, just like he had taught me, and walk into the next step of my life.
+When my room was unpacked, and all the paperwork was signed, I walked Pa down to the rental car.
+Due to work, he was only able to spend one day in Laramie.
+He had to drive back to Denver to catch a flight early the following day.
+I gave him a hug and kiss and headed back to my room to make some more friends.
+Pa still talks about how my ponytail bounced in the breeze as I walked away without a backward glance.
+Little did he know it took everything I had to keep my head up and shoulders back, just like he had taught me, and walk into the next step of my life.

 Read more of the story in Origins of a Prairie Wife: Part 3